zenml-io/zenml/docs/book/introduction/core-concepts.md

 Pipelines and steps are defined in code, but the underlying infrastructure on which they run is configured via **[stacks](#stack)**.
 A stack is the configuration for all the infrastructure that one is using in the ML lifecycle.
 It can consist of many components.
-For example; As teh lifecycle manager of the pipeline the **[orchestrator](#orchestrator)** is an important component of any stack.
+For example, as the lifecycle manager of the pipeline the **[orchestrator](#orchestrator)** is an important component of any stack.

-The **[metadata store](#metadata-store)** keeps track fo all teh metadata regarding a pipeline run.
+The **[metadata store](#metadata-store)** keeps track of all the metadata regarding a pipeline run.
 It enables you to fetch steps and their output artifacts in a post-execution workflow via the **[Repository](#repository)**.

 ## Artifact

 Artifacts are the data that power your experimentation and model training.
 It is actually steps that produce artifacts, which are then stored in the artifact store.
-Input Artifacts are written in the signature of a step like so:
+Input artifacts are written in the signature of a step like so:

 ```python
 import torch